 Stepmomming isn’t easy, but it can be easier.

 Learning how to navigate life with a new partner, their kids, and their ex is challenging.
 I won’t sugarcoat that for you.
 But, eliminating unhealthy boundaries with ex-wife and setting healthy boundaries will be a game changer, without a doubt.

-It’s entirely possible to love your life as a stepmom and to feel protected from the ex and their impact on your life with strong, healthy boundaries.
+It’s entirely possible to love your life as a stepmom and feel protected.
+Both from the ex and their impact on your life with strong, healthy boundaries.

-If you need help setting boundaries and finding control as a stepmom, fill out this stepmom support coaching application and find out if coaching would be a good fit for you!
+Or if you are looking for one–on–one coaching fill out this stepmom support coaching application and find out if coaching would be a good fit for you!